 Peripheral neuropathy

-Grade 2 Reduce vincristine by 50%
+Grade 2 which is present at the start of the next cycle Reduce vincristine by 50%

 Grade 3 or Grade 4 Omit vincristine

 Interactions

 Drug interactions in eviQ protocols are under review and being updated to align with current literature.
 Further site-wide updates and changes will occur in due course.
 References & Disclaimer